 Low Vision Aids – Non-Optical Aids

-Some countries have also started using Guide Dogs which are well trained dogs that guide a visually impaired person through cities and lives with the person at all times.
-Such guide dogs are very well trained to adopt to a human style of life.
-Such dogs understand when to cross roads and how to protect their blind or visually impaired owner’s from the outside world and make sure they are safe.
+Some countries have also started using Guide Dogs which are well-trained dogs that guide a visually impaired person through cities and lives with the person at all times.
+Such guide dogs are very well trained to adapt to a human style of life.
+Such dogs understand when to crossroads and how to protect their blind or visually impaired owner’s from the outside world and make sure they are safe.